Enovative-Solugenix/call_Insights_Generator/README.md

 ##Downloads required from External Sources(ffmpeg)
      Download ffmpeg 6.1.1 Windows 64 bit from here [https://www.videohelp.com/software/ffmpeg]
      Steps to add it into the path->

      Move the ffpmeg folder into C-Drive->Copy Bin Path ‪[C:\ffmpeg-6.1.1-full_build\bin]-> Add into environment variables Add this line into your python code-> os.environ["PATH"] += os.pathsep + r'C:\ffmpeg-6.1.1-full_build\bin

-2. **Run the Program:**
+2. **Setting up the Angular Project**
+   - Go to the Project Directory and extract the Angular Code Folder
+   - Install the Angular CLI globally by this command: npm install

+3. **Command to run the Angular Code** ng serve --open

+4. **After that Run the Program in PyCharm:**
    - Open the program file in PyCharm or your preferred code editor.
    - Run the program.

-##If your model is taking a lot of time, then you can change model type from large to medium
+## If your model is taking a lot of time, then you can change model type from large to medium
 [model_size = "large-v3"], here instead of large-v3 you can write [model_size = "medium"] and your model will work faster

 ## Usage